zaiisao/Documentation/en/Interactive Broadcast/switch_device_windows.md

 title: Test or Select a Media Device
 description:
 platform: Windows
-updatedAt: Wed Apr 10 2019 03:31:13 GMT+0000 (UTC)
+updatedAt: Wed Apr 10 2019 07:02:07 GMT+0000 (UTC)
 ---
 # Test or Select a Media Device
 ## Introduction

 Agora supports the media device test and selection feature, allowing you to check if a camera or an audio device (a headset, microphone, or speaker) works or connects properly to the SD-RTN.
-For example, in an audio device test, if a user's recorded voice is replayed in 10 seconds, then the system's audio device works and is connected properly to the SD-RTN.

 You can use the media device test and selection feature in the following scenarios: